christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 #### Salutation - Benedicamus - Benediction
 The service concludes with the Aaronic blessing:

-> The Lord bless you and keep you; the Lord make His face to shine upon you and be gracious to you; the Lord lift up His countenance upon you and give you peace.
+> The Lord bless you and keep you; the lord make His face to shine upon you and be gracious to you; the lord lift up His countenance upon you and give you peace.
 > <cite>Numbers 6:24-26</cite>

 #### Further Information